learnk8s/learnk8s.io/_pages/infiniteconf2018/index.md

 The model should recognise the digit 4.

 ## Tuning your model using hyperparameter optimisation

+_But how do you improve the accuracy?_

+_Could you perhaps tests different parameters?_

 The model can be tuned with the following parameters: